 You can view some of the recent productions below.

 There are a number of opportunities for girls to take part in drama performances.
-During the autumn term there is a whole school musical and productions over recent years have included Annie 2012, Bugsy Malone 2013, Oliver 2014 and in 2015, our biggest project to date, Les Miserables.
+During the autumn term there is a whole school musical and productions over recent years have included Annie, Bugsy Malone, Oliver, and our biggest project to date, Les Miserables.

 There is typically a cast of 60 girls involved from the First Year to the Upper Sixth and the girls work on all disciplines of the performing arts including acting, singing and dance.
 We employ a freelance choreographer to devise dance sequences, choral work is directed by the Director of Music and characterisation by the Head of Drama.
 In addition, we are fortunate to have an extremely talented technical manager here at the school and around 20 students will be involved in the backstage operation, working the lighting, sound, set construction, stage management and hair and makeup design.